Stolen from the Womb (2014)

 There is only one thing which isn't predictable about "Stolen from the Womb" and that is the ending; as in will Chelsey succeed in abducting the baby, if she does for how long and will the baby die.
 Of course with "Stolen from the Womb" being a made for TV movie you kind of expect a happy ever after ending but basically there are some options as to how the final few scenes could play out including Jesse becoming suspicious of what Chelsey has done when she calls him to say she's had the baby.

 The trouble is that what goes on in "Stolen from the Womb" in the lead up to the ending is as typical as it comes.
-We have a woman who has miscarried becoming desperate for a baby and when she miscarries again she doesn't tell anyone and instead gets those wrap around pregnancy pillows whilst she stalks a pregnant woman she befriends.
-On the subject of stalking we have the sweet pregnant woman's friend being suspicious of Chelsey and there being some cattiness between them.
+We have a woman who has miscarried becoming desperate for a baby and when she miscarries again she doesn't tell anyone but instead gets those wrap around pregnancy pillows whilst she stalks a pregnant woman she befriends.
+On the subject of stalking we have the sweet pregnant woman's friend being suspicious of Chelsey leading to there being some cattiness between them.
 I could go on because I don't remember one genuinely unique aspect of the storyline to "Stolen from the Womb" despite it being based on a true story.

 The thing is that whilst "Stolen from the Womb" ends up telling a frighteningly familiar story it tells it in a solid way.
 The casting is of a good standard with Laura Mennell managing to play the desperate Chelsey in a typical yet not over the top manner.
 It means whilst she frequently is in another world as she stares off in to the distance she isn't all crazy eyes when doing so.
 And then there is Larisa Oleynik who whilst having an impact scene, which almost belongs in a horror movie towards the end of the movie, has to be mainly nice so that we warm to Diane which is easy to do.